ubccr/ccrdocs/pages/howto/matlab.md

 Configuring the Slurm integration using the MATLAB GUI is pretty straight forward.

-- Start up MATLAB through an Ondemand Session as described [here](#running-matlab-gui-though-openondemand)
+- Start up MATLAB through an OnDemand session as described [here](#running-matlab-gui-though-openondemand)

 - From the MATLAB Session Click on `Parallel` -> `Discover Clusters`

 - Leave the check box in the `On your Network` and click `Next`

-- Highlight the default `ub-hpc` clister and click `Finish`
+- Highlight the default `ub-hpc` cluster and click `Finish`

 ![](../images/matlab2.png)